PaologGithub/UrsinaForMobile/docs/step5/customizing-assets.md

         ```
     * Line 8:
         ```python
-        game_assets_src_dir = "game/assets" # As said at the top, I imagine your assets are in game/assets directory
+        game_assets_src_dir = "game/assets" # As said at the top, I assume your assets are in game/assets directory
         ```
         Modifying this line is very important, because it tells the setup that you have assets, because None tells the setup that there isn't any assets, so it won't copy them